blatyo/Thesis/Outline.md

         * It is possible to increase usability and maintain security while decreasing the occurrence of CAPTCHAs with the use of feedback filtering and clustering.
 7. Describe the paper layout and how it will address the compromise.

-## Background
+## Related Works
-1. Describe CAPTCHAs.
+1. Describe CAPTCHAs in more depth.
-    * Common type.
+    * Types
     * Smarter AI causing common type to be more complicated to solve.
     * Usability of CAPTCHAs being addressed in other ways.
 (Video CAPTCHA, Drag-and-drop tests)
 2. Describe work done in reputation systems, referral systems, and collaborative filtering/sanctioning.